Lanthanide trifluoromethanesulfonates

 Lanthanide triflates are triflate salts of the lanthanides.
 These salts have been investigated for application in organic synthesis as Lewis acid catalysts.
 These catalysts function similarly to aluminium chloride or ferric chloride, but they are water-tolerant (stable in water).
-Commonly written as Ln(OTf)_{3}·(H_{2}O)_{9} the nine waters are bound to the lanthanide, and the triflates are counteranions, so more accurately lanthanide triflate nonahydrate is written as [Ln(H_{2}O)_{9}](OTf)_{3}.
+Commonly written as Ln(OTf)3*(H2O)9 the nine waters are bound to the lanthanide, and the triflates are counteranions, so more accurately lanthanide triflate nonahydrate is written as Ln(H2O)9(OTf)3.

 Synthesis

 Lanthanide triflates are synthesized from lanthanide oxide and aqueous triflic acid: